3M & DuPont PFAS Water System Settlements

 Stag Liuzza is deeply rooted in plaintiff-focused environmental and complex litigation.
 Notable verdicts include a jury award in excess of $1 billion against Exxon Mobil.

-With over 30 years in environmental law, the firm has consistently advocated for cities and municipalities.
+With 30+ years in environmental law, the firm has consistently advocated for cities and municipalities.

 LEARN MORE ABOUT